-- A. For all new or substantially improved structures located in Zone A or AE, the applicant shall furnish the following information to the Code Enforcement Officer: - (1) The as-built elevation (in relation to NGVD) of the lowest floor (including basement) and include whether or not such structures contain a basement. - (2) If the structure has been flood proofed, the as-built elevation (in relation to NGVD) to which the structure was flood proofed. - (3) Any certification of flood proofing. - B. the Code Enforcement Officer shall maintain for public inspection and shall furnish such information upon request.
+- A. For all new or substantially improved structures located in Zone A or AE, the applicant shall furnish the following information to the Code Enforcement Officer: - (1) The as-built elevation (in relation to mean sea level) of the lowest floor (including basement) and include whether or not such structures contain a basement. - (2) If the structure has been flood proofed, the as-built elevation (in relation to mean sea level) to which the structure was flood proofed. - (3) Any certification of flood proofing. - B. the Code Enforcement Officer shall maintain for public inspection and shall furnish such information upon request.